PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Jumping to her feet, she hurried towards the core.
 It was almost as tall as her.
 She paced around, looking for a good place to start.
 As quickly as she found a likely spot, she squared her knuckles and punched a level blow, ripping through to the seed chamber.
 Gripping the breach, she tore it wider.

-Sticking her arm in, the pulp ran up her sleave.
-She felt a pip.
+Sticking her arm in, pulp running up her sleave, she felt a pip.
 Pushing further, as far as possible, she mapped the pip's orientation.
-With a concerted shunt, the pip shifted to a better grip and she eased it out.
-Feeling triumphant, she freed another two and fitted all three of the large pips into her pockets.
+With a concerted shunt she shifted the pip towards a better grip, and eased it out.
+Feeling triumphant she freed another two, fitting all three of the large pips in her pockets.